Every Day Should Be National Teacher Appreciation Day!

 Tried and True – Thank You Notes and Flowers

 "Our students write personal thank you notes to their teachers,” says Charlene Campeaux Boss, a parent of two and a business manager for St. Joseph Catholic School in Richardson, TX.
 “Teachers say that's always special.
 One year we asked each child to bring one flower and each teacher got a very eclectic bouquet!"

 A student’s show of appreciation doesn’t require a big expense.
 Having each student bring in one flower makes it a great group experience.
 Send in that extra vase from home and a few extra flowers just in case someone forgets.
 Or, let the kids know they can make flowers from tissue paper and pipe cleaners.
 Encourage students to present flowers one at a time with a special word of thanks.

 Another easy way for students to express thanks as a class is to purchase a set of index cards connected with a ring.
 Put your student in charge and have them ask each of their classmates to write something nice about the teacher.
 What do they like about the teacher or the class?
 Write about a special experience or memory.
 Add in a few motivational quotes and some selfie’s.
 Use a group photo as your cover and present it to the teacher.

 Awards and Certificates

 Everyone appreciates a certificate acknowledging hard work.
 The National PTA offers customizable certificates on their website.
 Take it a step further and nominate your teacher for local, state, and national awards.
-Many educational organizations have award programs.
-Check out the National Teachers Hall of Fame and the National Teacher of the Year award.
+Many educational organizations have award programs, including the National Teachers Hall of Fame.
 Search the web for local and state sponsored awards.
 For example, Illinois has the Golden Apple Award.
 Clay Emerson, a father of two in Indianapolis, says his son’s teacher recently won the Indiana Teacher of the Year award and went to the White House to be honored by President Obama.
 “The students started the process.”